wpeasy/animate-in-viewport/README.md

 #### Bricks
 Example: https://youtu.be/O6jr_ueA164

-**NOTE: My code had changed quite a bit since these videos.
-They need tobe redone but still demonstrate the usage.**
+**NOTE: My code may have changed since these videos.
+They need to be redone but still demonstrate the usage.**

 ## Usage
 ### Element Viewport Tracking